Joint Center for Political and Economic Studies

-The Joint Center for Political and Economic Studies (also known in abbreviated form as Joint Center) is an American public policy think tank headquartered in Washington, DC.
-According to its mission statement, the Joint Center, through research, policy roundtables, and publications, produces innovative, high-impact ideas, research, and policy solutions that have a positive impact on people and communities of color.
-Ranking at #50 on the University of Pennsylvania's 2017 Global Go To Think Tank Index Report, the Joint Center served as the intellectual hub for a generation of post-Civil Rights era black thinkers, including Maynard Jackson, Mary Frances Berry, William Julius Wilson, Shirley Chisholm and John Hope Franklin.
-Originally founded in 1970 to provide training and technical assistance to newly elected African American officials, the Joint Center has since expanded its portfolio to include a range of public policy issues of concern to African-Americans, AAPIs, Latinos, and Native Americans.
+The Joint Center for Political and Economic Studies, originally the Joint Center for Political Studies and also known in abbreviated form as Joint Center, is an American public policy think tank headquartered in Washington, DC.
+Founded in 1970 to provide training and technical assistance to newly elected African American officials, it has expanded to address a range of public policy issues of concern to African Americans, AAPIs, Latinos, and Native Americans.
+Through research, policy roundtables, and publications, its mission is to produce innovative, high-impact ideas, research, and policy solutions that have a positive impact on people and communities of color.
+The Joint Center served as the intellectual hub for a generation of post-Civil Rights era black thinkers, including Maynard Jackson, Mary Frances Berry, William Julius Wilson, Shirley Chisholm and John Hope Franklin.
+It ranked #50 on the University of Pennsylvania's 2017 Global Go To Think Tank Index Report.

 History, achievements, major initiatives

 Origins

 During the Civil Rights Movement, more and more blacks were being elected to public office.
 Many of these new black elected officials, or "BEOs", knew little about the ropes of their new jobs, such as political networking or even day-to-day administration.
 What's more, they couldn't count on help from their more experienced and better-connected white colleagues.

 At two national conferences -- Chicago in 1967 and Washington DC in 1969—BEOs expressed a need for a new organization, one that would provide new BEOs training and assistance that would give them a foothold in the mainstream American political process.

 In April 1970 The Joint Center for Political Studies (its original name) was begun with a two-year $860,000 grant from Ford Foundation.
-Howard University law professor Frank Reeves served as the center's first executive director.
-The first board chairman was Louis (“Louie”) Martin, a newspaper editor who would later serve in the Jimmy Carter administration.
+Howard University law professor Frank D. Reeves served as the center's first executive director.
+The first board chairman was Louis E. Martin, a newspaper editor who later served in the Jimmy Carter administration.